madgen-content/chatbot-python-sample/README.md

 * Token - Your OAuth Token *without the 'oauth:' prefix
 * Channel - the name of your 'main' channel (the one the bot will send chats to)

+running this command turns on the bot process.
+You'll see a chat log in the console.
+It should start responding to commands!

 I recommend sticking this command in a bash file (first line should be `!#/bin/sh`) that you alter to be executable but not writable or readable for safety.

 ## Next Steps